 Before you use Ridemax, get prepared:

 Decide when you are going to visit.
 The day of the week is important because waiting patterns vary, especially on days when Disney offers their Magic Morning early entry.
+To avoid throwing off your entire itinerary, know what time the park opens and closes.

 Pick realistic start and end times for your day, but start as early as you can because it will save waiting time.
 In tests, an 8:15 a.m. start saved almost an hour of waiting compared to starting just 15 minutes later, motivation enough to get out of bed when the alarm goes off.